kuczera/RI-Vernetztes-Wissen/README.md

-# Vernetztes Wissen
+# Vernetzte Wissensgrundlagen

-## Perspektiven für die digitalen Geschichtswissenschaften im 21.
+## Die Regesta Imperii im 21.
 Jahrhundert

 ### Andreas Kuczera

-The data of this presentation can be found at https://github.com/kuczera/VernetztesWissen/
+The data of this presentation can be found at https://github.com/kuczera/RI-Vernetztes-Wissen/

-The online version of this presentation can be found at https://kuczera.github.io/VernetztesWissen
+The online version of this presentation can be found at https://kuczera.github.io/RI-Vernetztes-Wissen

 Released under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), Andreas Kuczera